ruishizou/sea-lab-space.github.io/content/contact/index.md

         #### Q: What kind of candidates does SEA Lab look for?

-        A: Passion and enthusiasm!
-We're looking for people who view research as *fun*, *fascinating*, and *exciting*, rather than just "*another task to complete*".
-We want someone who is truly passionate about what they do.
-Don't have all the skills yet?
-That's totally fine—learning and growing is what it's all about!
+        A: Passion, curiosity, and dedication.
+We're looking for people who are always curious and view research as *fun* and *exciting*, rather than just "*another task to complete*".
+We want someone who is truly passionate about what they do and committed to making a meaningful impact in the real world.

         #### Q: I have research experience in HCI/AI but none in health (or the other way around).
 Is that okay?

         A: Absolutely!
 You already have a great starting point.
-We encourage you to dive into new areas and get to learn what you are excited about while working with us.
+Our research needs expertise from all these aspects, so we welcome you to leverage your strengths, while also encouraging you to explore and learn new fields as you work with us.

         #### Q: What's the best way to learn about current projects in SEA Lab?